What to expect from the hazard perception test

 The theory test has 2 parts: the multiple-choice and the computerised hazard perception test and you’ll need to pass both in the same sitting.
 If that all sounds a bit daunting don’t worry, there’s loads of help available online as well as practice tests that you can take to prepare.

 To practice for your Hazard Perception Test, we recommend Drive iQ – a free online resource where you can practice scanning the road effectively, identifying distractions and looking out for cyclists with their interactive video clips.
-It worked for Tyger!
-You can find out more about his experience here.

 On the day…